CharlieInRain/docs-site/docs/guides/concepts/fees.md

 ## How to query fees in every block

-The rewards for Binance Chain validators are displayed in explorer.
-For example: in block [59947302](https://explorer.binance.org/block/59947302), validator [bnb1tpagqqqx36gq09kzw4f5a3a9sk3tq54dpl5ldn](https://explorer.binance.org/address/bnb1tpagqqqx36gq09kzw4f5a3a9sk3tq54dpl5ldn) get `0.00005 BNB` as rewards.
+The rewards for BNB Beacon Chain validators are displayed in explorer.
+For example: in block [59947302](https://explorer.bnbchain.world/block/59947302), validator [bnb1tpagqqqx36gq09kzw4f5a3a9sk3tq54dpl5ldn](https://explorer.bnbchain.world/address/bnb1tpagqqqx36gq09kzw4f5a3a9sk3tq54dpl5ldn) get `0.00005 BNB` as rewards.

 If you have a fullnode running, you can also get the rewards details exported.
 To achieve this, you need to set `publishBlockFee` to be true in your `app.toml`.
 To receive rewards stream, there aretwo options `publishKafka` and `publishLocal`